 What is technology and how do tool complexes reshape human needs?

-Three related spheres of technology are:
+Three related spheres of technology may be seen as a tetrahedron and are:

 how we organize our lives